mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 That is Tokusan or Te Shan Zen Master.
 In the future, he was a great Zen Master in China, in the line of Rinzai.
 Tokusan was noted for the strict and rough training of the monks.

 Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  Isan or Kuei Shan was the founder of one of the Zen schools in China.
 In those days, there were the five schools of Zen.
-So, Te Shan arrived at Kuei Shan.
-Probably Te Shan was trying to check out who Kuei Shan was.
+So, Te Shan arrived at Kuei Shan: probably Te Shan was trying to check out who Kuei Shan was.
 It’s just like before, visiting the famous temple in order to debate with the Zen Master on the Zen teachings, “Mind itself is Buddha.”

 > ... he carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.